cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-10-21-seven-reasons-to-go-for-a-phd-in-computer-science.md

     <em>“You're allowed to fail, to a certain extent.”</em>
 </aside>

-Unlike other educational degrees, a Ph.D. student is normally paid to do research in something interesting.
+Unlike other educational degrees, a PhD student is normally paid to do research in something interesting.
 This allows experimenting with cutting-edge technology while receiving adequate funding to do so.
 Learning about advanced topics and performing research experiments demands a considerable amount of time.
-Thus, the Ph.D. is one of the few opportunities in life in which one officially has the time to invest in such things.
+Thus, the PhD is one of the few opportunities in life in which one officially has the time to invest in such things.
 Research is a creative activity, and it's fine if some experiment doesn't give you the expected results.
 This is a position that can hardly be found when working in the industry, where the market pressure favors rapid development and well-established technologies.

 In Computer Science, there are distinct levels of understanding.
 Knowing how to compile a piece of code is not the same as understanding how the code is compiled.
 Understanding a compiler is different from developing a new technique to make it efficient, and this is in turn different from creating a new and better compiler.
-A Ph.D. is a unique opportunity to dive deep into a particular technology, at the very minimum level of detail, to leave a footprint on it.
+A PhD is a unique opportunity to dive deep into a particular technology, at the very minimum level of detail, to leave a footprint on it.
-If you possess this urge to learn and experiment, and at the same time, dream about making a difference in the world, then a Ph.D. will give you a chance to pursue such sublime goals.
+If you possess this urge to learn and experiment, and at the same time, dream about making a difference in the world, then a PhD will give you a chance to pursue such sublime goals.

 # Become a Professional Researcher

-The principal objective of a Ph.D. is to train students to become professional researchers.
+The principal objective of a PhD is to train students to become professional researchers.
 Getting a position as a researcher is perceived to be a synonym of holding a very gratifying job.
 There are two types of professional researchers: academic professors and industrial researchers.
 The first group is tied to universities and has more freedom to pick their research topic, which explains why the research made in academia is often more theoretical.